Minajeanne/tap_rated_new_beers/README.md

 ## Installation

-You can install this gem by running the following command in your terminal:
+You can install this gem by running `gem install tap_rated_new_beers` in your terminal:

-    `gem install tap_rated_new_beers`

 ## Usage